On the characterization of Danielewski surfaces by their automorphism group: Root subgroups of non-toric -surfaces

-\begin{lem} Let Let $S$ be a non-toric $\GM$-surface.
-Then there are two root subgroups with respect to $T$ in $\Aut(S)$ whose weights differ by one if and only if $S$ is the normalization of a Danielewski surface. \end{lem}
+\begin{lemma} Let $S$ be a non-toric $\GM$-surface that is given by the couple of divisors $(D_+,D_-)$ in $C$.
+If there are two root subgroups with non-negative weights with respect to $T$ in $\Aut(S)$ whose weights differ by one then $C=\A^1$ and $D_+$ is integral. \end{lemma}

 \begin{proof} Assume there are two root subgroups with respect to $T$ in $\Aut(S)$ whose weights differ by one.
-Since there are root subgroups of different weights, by Lemma~\ref{different-weight}, we have that $S$ is hyperbolic.
-In the language of \cite{MR2020670} $S$ is described by the couple of $\Q$-divisors $D_+$ and $D_-$ on a smooth affine curve $C$.
-Since $S$ is hyperbolic, all root subgroups in $\Aut(S)$ are of horizontal type.
-By \cite[Lemma~3.5]{MR2196000}, this implies that $C\simeq \A^1$.
-By \cite[Theorem~3.22]{MR2196000}, we have $D_+=-\tfrac{e'}{d}\cdot[0]$ and the weight $e$ of a root subgroup must satisfy $ee'=1\mod d$, where $0\leq e'<d$.
+Since there exist root subgroups of different weights, by Lemma~\ref{different-weight}, we have that $S$ is hyperbolic.
+In the language of \cite{MR2020670}, $S$ is described by the couple of $\Q$-divisors $D_+$ and $D_-$ on a smooth affine curve $C$.
+By \cite[Theorem~3.22]{MR2196000}, we have $C\simeq \A^1$, and up to linear equivalence, we can assume $D_+=-\tfrac{e'}{d}\cdot[0]$ and the weight $e$ of a root subgroup must satisfy $ee'=1\mod d$, where $0\leq e'<d$.
 But $S$ admits root subgroups whose weights differ by 1.
+This yields $d=1$ and so $e'=0$ or, equivalently, $D_+=0$ up to linear equivalence.
+This yields the lemma. \end{proof}

+From Lemma~\ref{gap-FZ-1} and Example~\ref{example} we deduce the following criterion characterizing normalizations of Danielewski surfaces among normal $\GM$-surfaces.

-This yields $d=1$ and so $e'=0$ or, equivalently, $D_+=0$.
-Now, by Example~\ref{example} (a), it follows that $S$ is isomorphic to the normalization of a Danielewski surface.
+\begin{lemma} Let $S$ be a non-toric $\GM$-surface.
+Then there are two root subgroups with respect to $T$ in $\Aut(S)$ whose weights differ by one if and only if $S$ is the normalization of a Danielewski surface. \end{lemma} \begin{proof} Up to torus automorphism, we assume that both root subgroups have non negative weights.
+Now by Lemma~\ref{gap-FZ-1} we obtain that $D_+$ is integral and so up to linear equivalence, we can assume that $D_+=0$.
+Now, by Example~\ref{example}, it follows that $S$ is isomorphic to the normalization of a Danielewski surface.

+On the other hand, the Danielewski surface $\D_p^n$ admits a root subgroup $U$ given by the homogeneous locally nilpotent derivation $\delta$ given by $\delta(x)=0$, $\delta(y)=p'(z)$ and $\delta(z)=x^n$ whose weight is $n$.
+Furthermore, since $x$ is $U$-invariant and $\GM$-semi-invariant of weight 1, we conclude that $x\delta$ is also a homogeneous locally nilpotent derivation and its corresponding root subgroup has weight $n+1$.
+This proves the lemma since connected algebraic group actions lift to the normalization by the universal property. \end{proof}